anduc146khmt/BachKhoaReport/README.md

 # Computer Science Assignment Report

-Here are some of my reports of assignments that I participated in during my learning at Bach Khoa University (**HCMUT**)
+Here are some of my assignment reports that I participated in during my learning at Bach Khoa University (**HCMUT**)

 About source code of assignments, I do not upload here because of private license.